somnathjadhav/Headless01/SETUP.md

-# 🎯 Eternitty Headless WooCommerce Setup Guide
+# 🎯 Eternitty Headless WooCommerce Setup Guide.

 This guide will help you set up your headless WooCommerce project with Faust.js and the custom "Eternitty" theme.